TG6: 3-Pass Slot Weld (Ni alloy)

 Fig. 3.
 TG6 – pad of weld material for the generation of weld specific materials data

-Fig. 4.
-TG6 – through thickness distribution of longitudinal residual stresses, simulation result compared to average of measurements
+Fig. 5.
+TG6 – through thickness distribution of longitudinal and transverse residual stresses, simulation result compared to average of measurements (from [6], licensed under CC BY 4.0)

-Fig. 7.
-TG6 – Gleeble testing, measurements of several thermos-mechanical load cycles compared to the corresponding simulations of the material response
+Fig. 6.
+TG6 – Gleeble testing, measurements of several thermo-mechanical load cycles compared to the corresponding simulations of the (a) base and (b) weld material response [3].